 Does the choreography for "The Nutcracker Spectacular" change each year?

 Will face coverings be required during auditions and rehearsals for Ballet Arkansas productions that feature a community cast?

 Ballet Arkansas brings together performers of all ages from all parts of the state for community cast auditions and rehearsals.
 For this reason, we take precautions to prevent the spread of communicable illness to participants and staff and we consult frequently with authorities in health, including the Arkansas Department of Health, to review the most up to date information regarding safe practices.
-At this time, in response to the escalating case rise of COVID - 19 in Arkansas, face coverings shall be required during the audition and rehearsal process for all participants and staff. **However, in the event that conditions improve, Ballet Arkansas may in its sole discretion, make updates to this policy.
+At this time, face coverings shall be required during the audition and rehearsal process for all participants and staff. **In the event that conditions improve, Ballet Arkansas may in its sole discretion, make updates to this policy.

 Masks are not required during Ballet Arkansas performances.
 We will continue to consult with experts in public health as we assess conditions in our community.
 Ballet Arkansas reserves the right to require the masking of peformers and attendees at any time.